DhanteyUD/Data-Filter/README.md

 ### 3. Data is filtered by:

 - [x] Searching data via `search box`
-- [x] Clicking any of the filter buttons
+- [x] Clicking any of the filter buttons and searching data via `search box` based on that header

   ### How it works: